kovidgoyal/calibre/manual/template_lang.rst

     list_expression ::= top_expression
     separator_expr  ::= top_expression

 Comments are lines with a '#' character at the beginning of the line.
-You can't have comments that begin later in the line.
+Comments beginning later in the line are not supported.

 A ``top_expression`` always has a value.
 The value of an ``expression_list`` is the value of the last ``top_expression`` in the list.
 For example the value of the following ``expression_list``::